EraserKing/CloudMusicGear/README.md

 Notes:

-1. **Before first use, you must enable lookback access for the client** `checknetisolation loopbackexempt -a -n=1F8B0F94.122165AE053F_j2p0p5q0044a6` (Run as administration, for current version) Or download a GUI program here [https://loopback.codeplex.com/] and enables the UWP client.
+1. **Before first use, you must enable lookback access for the client** `checknetisolation loopbackexempt -a -n=1F8B0F94.122165AE053F_j2p0p5q0044a6` (Run as administration, for current version), or download a GUI program here [https://loopback.codeplex.com/] and enables the UWP client.

 2. After you have set PAC properly, you may let the desktop client use Internet Explorer's proxy settings, and it should also be working fine.